These Super Easy Vegan Buckwheat Crepes are thin breakfast pancakes with a delicious nutty, earthy flavor from buckwheat

 Warm the crepe pan over medium heat, add 1 teaspoon of coconut oil or olive oil to the center of the pan, and tilt to spread.

 Pour about 1/2 cup of batter into a 10-inch (26cm) pan, and tilt gently, working in rotation movement to evenly spread the crepe batter onto the pan surface.

-Return over medium heat and cook for 2-3 minutes until the sides are crispy and unstick from the pan.
+Return over medium heat and cook for 2 to 3 minutes until the sides are crispy and unstick from the pan.

 Then, slide a long flat spatula under the crepe and flip to cook an extra minute on the other side.